melt-inc/yamlfmt-vscode/README.md

 This extension provides the following settings:

 * `yaml.compactSequenceStyle` — Controls whether arrays are indented an additional level.
-* `yaml.indentSize` — Sets the indentation size.
-Default is 2.
+* Tab size configuration is respected by yamlfmt.

 ## Known Issues